ErikOnBike/d3-template/README.md

 * A scope group similar to the Javascript `with` statement (through `data-with` attribute).
 * Other templates can be [imported](#Import-templates).
 Which template gets imported can be decided on render time based on the bound data.
 * Possibility to overwrite the template attribute names with custom names.
 If for example `repeat`, `if` and `with` is preferred over de long names, this can be specified when creating a [template](#template).
 Although such custom attributes are not compliant with HTML5 or SVG specifications, most browsers will accept it without complaining.
+* Render only part of a template by rendering on a group element (repeat, if, with or import).
 * [Event handlers](#Event-handlers) added onto elements before the template was created (using `selection.on()`), will be (re)applied when rendering the template.
 * Rendering can be done within a [transition](#Transitions) allowing animations.
 * Tweens (for attribute, style, property or text) can also be used in combination with a transition by providing a [tween data function](#tweenDataFunction).